Destination – Pointe de Boveire (3212m / 10,538ft)

 loose scree and traces of hard snow.

-Once at the bottom of the Col, I had to carefully choose my path to climb the steep 400m of unmarked
+Once at the bottom of the Col, I had to carefully choose my path to climb the steep 400m of unmarked trail

-trail packed with loose and uneven rocks.
+packed with loose and uneven rocks.

-The summit of Pt. de Boveire offered a close
+The summit of Pt. de Boveire offered a close proximity

-proximity to the Combins.
+to the Combins.

-Frontal view of Combin de Boveire (3663m) along
+Frontal view of Combin de Boveire (3663m) along with

-The descent was slow and demanded an extra
+The descent was slow and demanded an extra caution

 Looking back from La Coeur, a quick glimpse towards the

-summit gave me that ethereal satisfaction and fortified the
+summit gave me that ethereal satisfaction and fortified the little

-little maverick element in me!!
+maverick element in me!!